 - 1. RADIUS allows the use of centralized authentication servers. - 2.
-EAP allows authenticators to not know the secrets or the algorithm. - 3.
+EAP allows authenticators not to know the secrets or the algorithm. - 3.
 Wi-Fi's initial security using WEP failed and resulted in several inventions in authentication and key management - 4.
 WPA2 used stronger encryption, dynamic keys, and several keys derived from the shared secrets.
-It also used RSA algorithm in place of RC4 - 5.
-In 4G/5G HSS serves as authentication server and MME as authenticator - 6.
-In 5G additional methods for IoT have been introduced.
+It also used the RSA algorithm in place of RC4 - 5.
+In 4G/5G, HSS serves as the authentication server and MME as an authenticator - 6.
+In 5G, additional methods for IoT have been introduced.
 Also, EAP is allowed.